rlb222/toKirby/README.md

 - images are not written correctly
 - Perch-blocks export not tested
 - Perch Runway not tested
-- rewrite perch templates to Kirby templates (big job)
+- For the frontend: rewrite perch templates to Kirby templates (big job)